zhilongjia/GeneExpressionSignature/README.md

 **makeExpressionSet** : making ExpressionSet object from a matrix or data.frame with colnames.

-*ScoreGSEA2* and *integratePRL2* are discarded due to the birth of makeExpressionSet.

 ## Example:
     dat <- data.frame(d1=1:6000, d2=6000:1, d3=sample(1:6000, 6000))